ant-design/ant-design/components/layout/demo/top-side.md

 ## en-US

-Be used in the page which has both the top navigation and the sidebar  .
+Be used in the page which has both the top navigation and the sidebar.

 ````jsx
 import { Layout, Menu, Breadcrumb, Icon } from 'antd';